ymtec90/ymtec90/README.md

 # Student of Data Science and Python Development

-- Born in Brazil, more specific in the state of Bahia.
 - Student of Data Science, using mostly Python and little bit of R.
-- Trying to start a side carrer as software developer (using mainly Flask as framework)
+- Trying to start a side carrer as a developer.

 ### If you want to reach me you can find me on Discord (ym_silva04)